 All mature dumb coyotes are dead.
 You are dealing with the smart ones.
 Any slight mistake will make them flee from the site.
 Follow the steps below.

 Get to the site and be silent.
-Avoid slamming the car’s door, making phone calls, speaking to your partner and knocking the equipment’s.
+Avoid slamming the car’s door, making phone calls, speaking to your partner, and knocking on the equipment’s.

 Approach The Site Stealthily